maude-ares-le-ver-2026

 Acknowledgements

 Maude Arès wishes to thank Simon Labbé and Erin Hill, with whom this project developed through a close and trusting collaboration, shaped by friendship, generosity, and a shared commitment to La pomme par laquelle je bois.
 She also thanks Guillaume Houët and Catherine Fournier-Poirier for their support in the development of the lighting design.
+Thanks to Mia Guertin-Crête for her precious help with the worm’s twists and turns.
+Thanks to Philippe Lauzier for his powerful clarinet playing.

 She would like to acknowledge the contributions of Fanny Brossard-Charbonneau, Isabelle Darveau, Geneviève Philippon, Élise Anne LaPlante, and Dominique Rivard for the precision of their words, the quality of moving images, and the spirit of collaboration that enriched the creative process.
 She also thanks Daniel Pelchat, Rebecca Rehder, and Frédérique Roy for their sensitivity and attentive presence throughout the project.